 May 2017: Professor Peter Mühlhäusler

-April 2017: The guest speaker is the Honourable Stephan Knoll, State Member for Schubert.
-The Shadow Minister for Police, Emergency and Correctional Services will talk about his business experience in the family firm Barossa Fine Foods and his German family background.
+April 2017: Stephan Knoll, State Member for Schubert.
+The Shadow Minister for Police, Emergency and Correctional Services talked about his business experience in the family firm Barossa Fine Foods and his German family background.

 Chris Hall spoke of his recently published book Wild Barossa: How plants, people and wildlife connect.